Forbidden & Hazardous Items in Interstate Moving

 How Illinois Movers Inc. Keeps You 100% Compliant

-We perform a mandatory hazardous materials inspection before every interstate load.
-Our crews are DOT HazMat trained and will:
+We perform a mandatory hazardous materials inspection before every interstate load for your safety.

 Can I pack a small can of spray paint?

-No — even sealed aerosol cans are prohibited.
+No — even sealed aerosol cans are prohibited in interstate household goods shipments due to pressurized gas regulations.

 What about my BBQ propane tank?